 The legislation is intended to promote better pedestrian and bicyclist accommodation in these priority areas.
 Appendix 6 details what accommodation should be provided in BPPAs.
-The White Flint and Wheaton CBD Sector Plan areas have been designated as BPPAs and White Flint has been confirmed by the State.
+The White Flint and Wheaton CBD Sector Plan areas have been designated in the Plans as BPPAs and White Flint has been confirmed by the State.